 The Finnegans Wake Society of New York (Founder)

 The American Association of University Professors

-Forthcoming: A Critical Edition of James Joyce's Exiles (co-edited with Michael Patrick Gillespie); University Press of Florida, Winter 2016
+James Joyce's Exiles: A Critical Edition (co-edited with Michael Patrick Gillespie).
+Gainesville: UP of Florida, 2016.

 "Edmund Lloyd Epstein," James Joyce Literary Supplement (Fall 2012), 8.